Designed to be highly searchable!

 It’s also generous with its leaves.
 A single plant can reach 4′ – 6′ by the end of the season!
 I give mine a full square foot of space per plant in the garden.
 It’s so pretty that I recommend surrounding it with edible flowering herbs such as pineapple sage.

-I haven’t seen this one in the nurseries yet, even in the obscure herb racks.
+I haven’t seen this one in the local nurseries yet, even in the obscure herb racks.
 I start mine from seed that I got from the Johnny’s catalog in 2006.
 This year I didn’t get great germination, only 2 seeds out of 36 came up.
-I’d say this one lasts in storage for about 2 – 3 years.
-They’re easy to start from seed if it is fresh and they look a little like marigold or cosmos seeds.
+The shelf life for them seems to be about 2 – 3 years.
+The seeds look a little like marigold or cosmos seeds.
 I bury mine horizontally about 3 x the depth of the seed and keep them moist and warm until they germinate.

-You could direct seed them in the garden, but I start mine as transplants.
-I harden them off and plant them into the garden when they reach about 6″ tall in the pots.
-When they are young I pinch off the growing tips to get them to bush out into a sturdier plant.
-They prefer full sun but I had great luck even with some that got only 4 hours of sun a day.
+When starting them as transplants make sure they are extremely warm.
+The germination rate is much higher if they think it is early summer.
+It’s easier to direct seed them in May or later, but if grown in pots I harden them off and plant them into the garden when they reach about 6″ tall.
+While still young I pinch off the growing tips to get them to bush out into a sturdier plant, otherwise they can be spindly and flop over.
+Papalo prefers full sun but I had great luck in spots that only got about 4 hours of sun a day.

 Here’s some places where you can buy seeds: